Southern Leyte: Topography

-Southern Leyte is characterized by relatively flat lands along the coastal areas where population centers lie, but rugged mountains towards the interior.
+Southern Leyte is characterized by rugged mountains towards the interior, but relatively flat lands along the coastal areas where population centers lie.

 The province has inland water features.
-Based on national data, the province has altogether 93 rivers, including 18 major ones, namely the Amparo River in Macrohon, the Canturing River in Maasin City, the Das-ay and Pondol Rivers in Hinunangan, the Divisoria River in Bontoc, the Hitungao and Lawigan Rivers in Saint Bernard, the Maag River in Silago, and the Subangdaku River in Sogod which is the biggest of all.
+Based on national data, the province has altogether 93 rivers, including 18 major ones, namely the Amparo River in Macrohon, the Canturing River in Maasin, the Das-ay and Pondol Rivers in Hinunangan, the Divisoria River in Bontoc, the Hitungao and Lawigan Rivers in Saint Bernard, the Maag River in Silago, and the Subangdaku River in Sogod which is the biggest of all.
 The province has an inland lake called Lake Danao located in the mountains of San Juan and Anahawan, towns in the eastern region.

 Subangdaku, the province's largest river, created an issue over the area.
 It can be considered a braided river composed of several channels from near areas that divide and reunite forming an alluvial fan with a very wide floodplain.
 As such, the river usually became hazardous during typhoons after heavy rains.
 The river has overflowed, spilling its waters on the low-lying towns of Liloan and San Vicente and destroyed an ongoing flood control project worth millions of pesos.
 The river meanders along its course, ever changing its way over time.
 During the time it floods, it destroys every side of its course.
 In 2001, portions of the road and banks in Barangay San Miguel along the river were destroyed, including part of the Philippine National Road.
 Local officials blamed the rechannelization and uncontrolled quarrying of gravel and sand at the side of the river as the cause of the flood.
 At a meeting on March 18, 2002, one of the representatives of a government agency alleged that the reason of the incidents of flood and other environmental problems in the river was due to the "Philippine Fault" which caused rocks to rumble down.
 However, the reason was contended because the fault is a geological feature and environmental problems in the province just occurred that time.